 I had my first big event to be onsite for just two months into my apprenticeship.
 I witnessed the event being tied together and my hopes of delivering an incredible conference for over 150 people did not slightly prepare me for what it would actually be like whilst being on site.

 Prior to being onsite, I was not fully aware of how crucial it is to have events managers onsite, and essentially, how important we are in ensuring an event of this size is delivered in the best possible way.
-From my first day onsite I had people asking me questions, checking in with me that everything was going correctly and that we were on track- which for my first on site experience was terrifying.
+From my first day onsite I had people asking me questions, checking in with me that everything was going correctly and that we were on track.
+For my first on site experience this was terrifying.
 Whilst shadowing Vicky and Debbie across the three days of the conference, I witnessed them find solutions to problems that no one else could’ve without having the in depth knowledge that comes with being totally involved in the pre-event planning, raising the question- why wouldn’t you have your events team onsite?

 Sitting down and writing a to-do list is a day to day essential on my job.
 A list of what needs to get done whilst onsite simplifies and condenses the buzz of everything going on.
 I focussed on certain tasks, ticking them off before moving onto the next.
 This increased the efficiency at which I was working and I stayed on track without getting lost or overwhelmed by everything going on.